chaoss/website/CHAOSScon/2020-Shanghai-meetup/speakers.md

 _Head of Community - Cube Dev_

 Ray is the Head of Community at Cube Dev where he is helping to grow the community of contributors to cube.js.
 Prior to Cube Dev, Ray managed open source communities at GitLab and the Linux Foundation.
-He has over 15 years of experience in the high-tech industry in roles ranging from a softwaresoftware engineer, product manager, program manager, and team lead at companies such as EDS, Intel, and Medallia.
+He has over 15 years of experience in the high-tech industry in roles ranging from software engineer, product manager, program manager, and team lead at companies such as EDS, Intel, and Medallia.
 Ray lives in Sunnyvale, CA with his wife and daughter and all three are loyal season ticket holders of the San Jose Earthquakes soccer team.
 Previously Ray spoke at CHAOSScon, Community Leadership Summit, FOSDEM, GitLab Commit, and Open Source Summit.

 ### King Gao